boblio-max/Qyphos_structure/README.md

-# QuantumLeap: A Python Quantum Computer Emulator
+# Qyphos Structure: A Python Quantum Computer Emulator

-QuantumLeap is a lightweight, educational quantum computing emulator written in Python.
+Qyphos Structure is a lightweight, educational quantum computing emulator written in Python.
 It uses NumPy for efficient state vector simulation and provides a clean, object-oriented API for building and running quantum circuits.

 ## Features